ChenyangZhang-cs/iMLBench/README.md

 We provide OpenMP and OpenCL implementations for CPU-only, GPU-only, CPU-GPU co-running common machine learning applications.

 ## Paper
-Our related paper, ``iMLBench: A Machine Learning Benchmark Suite for CPU-GPU Integrated Architectures'', has been submitted to the TPDS and is currently under review (major revision).
+Our related paper, ``iMLBench: A Machine Learning Benchmark Suite for CPU-GPU Integrated Architectures'', has been submitted to the TPDS and is currently under review (minor revision and is about to release soon!).
 We will add more descriptions after acceptance.

 ## Acknowledgement
 If you have problems, please contact Chenyang Zhang: